fincherc/destiny-2-insights/README.md

 # destiny-2-insights

-This is a personal project utilizing the developer Bungie's API to retrieve analytics on the game, Destiny 2
+This is a personal project utilizing the developer Bungie's API to retrieve analytics on the game, Destiny 2.
+In addition, check into insights of the weapon usage across the game.